IliaIlinich/Algorithms/README.md

+# Algorithms
-# This repository includes some important algorithms
+This repository includes some important algorithms

 Current algorithms included: